Black Heart Foundation (UK) Limited

 Ric Lewis - Chairman & Founder

 Executive Chairman and Chief Investment Officer of Tristan Capital Partners, a London-based real estate investment management company.
-Previously named the most influential black person in Britain.
+Named the most influential black person in Britain in 2019.
 Lewis founded the Foundation with a personal commitment to removing barriers to higher education for underprivileged children.

 Matt Dawson